How valid are complementary and alternative medical tests and treatments for cancer?

 Thanks for taking the time to read my question,

 Breast cancer, or the fear of breast cancer, can be so overwhelming that it becomes difficult to have rational discussions or take appropriate, sensible actions.
 In addition, with all of the available diagnostic procedures and therapies, it can be confusing and difficult to decide which type of medicine or treatment is best.
-And, helping people you love to be active and informed healthcare consumers can be equally frustrating.
+And, helping people you love to be active and informed health care consumers can be equally frustrating.
 The important part is for your mother to get properly diagnosed.
 If the lump is, in fact, a tumor, a biopsy is the only way to confirm the diagnosis of cancer.

-It is highly recommended that your mother obtain out a second opinion from a provider of Western medicine.
+It is highly recommended that your mother obtain out a second opinion from a provider of conventional medicine.
 Although most lumps that women find in their breasts are not cancerous — they are usually fibro-cystic masses or cysts (fluid filled sacs) — all lumps found in or around the breast need further evaluation by a health care professional.
 Breast lumps can be properly evaluated through techniques such as diagnostic mammography, breast ultrasound, and biopsy.
 During a biopsy, a small sample of tissue from the lump is removed with a small needle or wire, and examined.
 If cancer is detected, or if the cells are questionable, further tests will be conducted to determine which procedures and treatments would work best.